linjoh92/linjoh92/README.md

 # Hi, I'm Linn Johansson
-I am a junior frontend developer with focused knowledge in React and JavaScript.
+I am a frontend developer with focused knowledge in React and JavaScript.
 My background as a graphic designer allows me to create user interfaces and integrate both technical and aesthetic elements.</p>

 ## Skill set
 <p>